kissgyorgy/my-stars/README.md

 - [srstevenson/xdg-base-dirs](https://github.com/srstevenson/xdg-base-dirs) - Python module for accessing XDG Base Directory paths, simplifying handling of user cache, configuration, and data files.
 - [angr/angr](https://github.com/angr/angr) - A powerful and user-friendly binary analysis platform!
 - [scottrogowski/mongita](https://github.com/scottrogowski/mongita) - "Mongita is to MongoDB as SQLite is to SQL"
-- [IronLanguages/ironpython3](https://github.com/IronLanguages/ironpython3) - Implementation of Python 3.x for .NET Framework that is built on top of the Dynamic Language Runtime.
 - [modlinltd/django-advanced-filters](https://github.com/modlinltd/django-advanced-filters) - Add advanced filtering abilities to Django admin
 - [fastmap-io/fastmap](https://github.com/fastmap-io/fastmap) -
 - [00sapo/Python-Complementary-Languages](https://github.com/00sapo/Python-Complementary-Languages) - Just a small test to see which language is better for extending python when using lists of lists